“Discipline is the bridge between goals and accomplishment.” — Jim Rohn

 Interestingly, not one of the suggestions raised in this feature is about business strategy or logistical engineering.
 What makes someone a good leader isn’t defined by how good you are at your own workload, or what music industry knowledge you can share or what tips you have to streamline processes although the list is not inexhaustible and I’m certain these are helpful qualities.

-Quite clearly, what marks the sign of a great manager at any music company — big, small, established, just getting started — is the relationship you have with your staff.
+Quite clearly, what marks the sign of a great manager at any music production company — big, small, established, just getting started — is the relationship you have with your staff.
 Understandably, this can at times be quite time-consuming.

 I found like with most things in life, this is harder to do well during times of stress as you have a burning desire to put your head down and get on with what you need to do.
 However, as a manager or a leader you have to keep your head up and looking around at the team so you don’t miss any opportunities to encourage, motivate, feedback and direct.